Probabilistic forecasting: prediction intervals and prediction distribution¶

 By default, intervals can be computed using in-sample residuals (residuals from the training set), either by calling the predict_interval()

+method, or by performing a full backtesting procedure.
 However, this can result in intervals that are too narrow (overly optimistic).

 # Create and fit forecaster